Penguins end Capitals' five-game win streak with 2-1 victory

 Crosby tied it less than three minutes later, deflecting a pass from Evgeni Malkin into the right side of the net with Pittsburgh on the power play.

-Rust made it 2-1 with just over a minute left in the period, hacking away at the puck in front of the net before it finally popped past goalie Braden Holtby.
+Rust made it 2-1 with just over a minute left in the period, hacking away at the puck in front of the net before it finally popped Holtby.

 In the third period, Holtby snagged a shot by Malkin on a breakaway to keep Washington within striking distance.